 Types of eczema

 There are many different types of eczema.
 This article will predominantly focus on atopic dermatitis.
-Other variants include:2
+Other variants include:

-- Allergic contact eczema (dermatitis) - a reaction where the skin has come into contact with a substance that the immune system recognizes as foreign
+- Allergic contact eczema (dermatitis) - a skin reaction following contact with a substance that the immune system recognizes as foreign

 - Contact eczema - a localized reaction where the skin has come into contact with an allergen

-- Dyshidriotic eczema - irritation of skin on palms of hands and soles of feet, characterized by blisters
+- Dyshidrotic eczema - irritation of skin on palms of hands and soles of feet characterized by blisters

-- Neurodermatitis - scaly patches of skin on head, forearms, wrists, lower legs caused by localized itch such as an insect bite
+- Neurodermatitis - scaly patches of skin on head, forearms, wrists, and lower legs caused by a localized itch such as an insect bite

 - Seborrheic eczema - oily, scaly yellowish patches of skin, usually on scalp and face